 256. On default, work may be done at expense of offender

-(1) If the offence consists of not doing any sanitary work or remedying any sanitary defect, then, irrespective of the penalty to which the offender is liable, the Executive Director, Public Health or the local government may itself cause the work to be done, or the defect to be remedied, at the expense in all things of the offender.
+(1) If the offence consists of not doing any sanitary work or remedying any sanitary defect, then, irrespective of the penalty to which the offender is liable, the Chief Health Officer or the local government may itself cause the work to be done, or the defect to be remedied, at the expense in all things of the offender.

-(2) All such expenses shall be recoverable in a court of competent jurisdiction by the Executive Director, Public Health or the local government.
+(2) All such expenses shall be recoverable in a court of competent jurisdiction by the Chief Health Officer or the local government.